onur/medius/content/articles/article-without-cover-01.md

 at the time.[10]
 The full public announcement was on 17 April 2014, followed by publication in Science.[1]

-Image Copyright: Released on public domain by [NASA](http://www.nasa.gov/ames/kepler/digital-press-kit-kepler-186f-an-earth-size-habitable-zone-planet/#.U1Ax5PldUpm)
+Cover Copyright: Released on public domain by [NASA](http://www.nasa.gov/ames/kepler/digital-press-kit-kepler-186f-an-earth-size-habitable-zone-planet/#.U1Ax5PldUpm)

 ### Lorem